How publishers promote subscription conversions with user needs

 Presentation Alwin Wubs, Mediahuis Noord, INMA Helsinki 2024

-Use user needs to promote economic goals
+Use the user needs model to promote economic goals

 The user needs model offers publishers a valuable opportunity to tailor their content to the needs of readers and thus increase both reader satisfaction and subscription figures.
 User needs are one of the five components for the digital success of publishers.
 The six central user needs make it clear that it is not enough to deliver exclusively fact-based news.
 Rather, publishers should consider the different needs of their target groups in order to build lasting loyalty, counteract news fatigue and thus also promote subscription conversions.

-The example of Mediahuis Noord shows how concrete success can be achieved by applying the model.
+The example of Mediahuis Noord shows how tangible success can be achieved by applying the model.
 By adapting its content to real-time data and different user needs, Mediahuis Noord can not only increase the length of time readers spend on its content, but also generate targeted subscriptions.
 This illustrates the importance of a data-driven, user-centered content strategy in modern journalism.

 Overall, the user needs model shows that by better understanding their readers, publishers can effectively promote not only their reach and influence, but also their economic goals.